Dana Nature Reserve, Jordan

 Another positive aspect to the lodge's conservation ethos is the benefits it brings to the surrounding community.
 All of the staff are from local families and the gifts available in the lodge's shop and the candles used each evening are hand-made by local women.
 In fact, over fifty per cent of the revenue from the lodge stays within the local community and the drivers that take guests to and from the nearby village keep one hundred per cent of the revenue from the transfers.

-The location is ideal for walks into the surrounding area, be it the scenery, wildlife or archaeology.
+The location is ideal for walks into the surrounding area, with number of trails of varying difficulty available.
 Hike over unspoiled terrain, visit local Bedouin encampments, canyon through the magnificent Wadi Ghwayr, mountain bike past ancient ruins, and descend into 4,000 year old copper mines.
 The food is exclusively vegetarian and locally produced using fresh produce with a range of options.
 There is a small cafe serving freshly grilled sandwiches, salad, juices, hot drinks and desserts throughout the day.

 The lodge has a dining room where guests take meals at the same time, serving only vegetarian food.
 It also has a cosy sitting room which is ideal for reading a book.
-There is a gift shop, rooftop terrace with telescope, inner courtyard and numerous outdoor seating areas in addition of a meeting room for special events.
+There is a gift shop, rooftop terrace with telescope, inner courtyard and numerous outdoor seating areas.

 Feynan Ecolodge lies in the Dana Biosphere Reserve, which covers 300km of land, making it the largest reserve in Jordan.
 Dana is an area of tremendous variety in terms of wildlife, geology and landscape.
 Dana Biosphere Reserve hosts a wide array of flora and fauna.
 Over 800 plant species thrive within the reserve, three of which are unique to Dana.
 449 different animals have been recorded, including threatened species such as the sand cat, Syrian wolf, lesser kestrel and spiny-tailed lizard.